 Scroll down to the recipe card for the full recipe.

-- Sriracha Sauce: I like to use the original Huy Fong sriracha sauce for its strong sweet pepper taste and spicy kick that’s not too volcanic.
+- Sriracha Sauce: Sriracha sauce has a sweet peppery taste with a spicy kick that’s not too volcanic.

 - Chili Oil: Japanese chili oil is a fragrant, nutty, and mildly spicy condiment made with sesame oil and red chili peppers.